js-choi/proposal-popcount/README.md

-# Bit population count in JavaScript
+# Bitwise population count in JavaScript
 ECMAScript Proposal.
 J. S. Choi, 2021.
 Stage 0.

 ## Rationale

-Bitwise population count (aka “popcount” or “popcnt”) is a numeric operation that counts the number of 1-bits in an integer’s binary representation.
+Bitwise population count (aka “popcount”, “popcnt”, and “bit count”) is a numeric operation that counts the number of 1-bits in an integer’s binary representation.
 This is a useful and versatile operation in numerics, scientific applications, binary parsing, and many other context—such that it is included as a built-in instruction in many today CPUs; it’s also an instruction in